OpenBCI/Documentation/website/docs/Software/OpenBCISoftware/02_GUI_Widget_Guide.md

 These warnings show that there is no or poor signal and that you need to check the electrodes to ensure that they are making good contact with your body.

 :::info
-To check the impedance of channels, use the new [Cyton Signal Widget](#cyton-signal) as of GUI 5.0.9.
+As of GUI 5.0.9, use the new [Cyton Signal Widget](#cyton-signal) to check the impedance on individual channels.
+While in Live mode, you can check the "Railed Percentage" to check the status of all electrodes at once.
 :::

 ## FFT Plot